What Can You Expect From Counselling?

 Ethical Practice

-Meeting with a stranger to discuss your very personal feelings puts anyone in a very vulnerable position and Rachel values the trust that clients place in her.
-Rachel is a registered Social Worker, guided by the ANZASW Code of Ethics, as well as ethical guidelines from her psychology and counselling studies.
-She maintains the highest standards of safe and informed practice.
+Meeting with a stranger to discuss your personal feelings can be confronting and make you feel very vulnerable.
+Rachel values and respects the trust that people place in her.
+As a registered Social Worker, she is guided by the ANZASW Code of Ethics, and the ethical standards required of a psychology graduate.
 A counselling relationship is built on trust, and feeling comfortable and confident with the counsellor you have chosen.
 If a client feels that the counselling relationship is not a good fit, or if Rachel believes that they may benefit from a more specialist service, she will provide support in finding an alternative option.
-For children and teenagers, extra time is taken to explain the counselling process and guidelines around confidentiality, and to ensure they are a willing participant in the process.

 Before Your First Counselling Session

-Before your first session, Rachel will text and arrange a convenient time to call you, to get some basic details, get an idea about what is bringing you, your child or family to counselling, and to make sure she is the best fit to meet your counselling needs.
+Before your first session, Rachel will invite you to provide some background information, via email, phone call or message, so she can have an understanding about what is bringing you, your child or family to counselling, and to make sure she is the best fit to meet your counselling needs.
 You can also discuss any concerns you may have.
+It is also possible to arrange a 30-minute pre-counselling visit if you prefer to meet in-person.

 The Initial Session

 The initial session is about getting to know you and establishing an overall picture about what is happening for you.
 A standard counselling contract outlining what you can expect from counselling is signed, and the limits of confidentiality are fully explained.
-We will discuss what you want to achieve from future counselling sessions, and what interventions and strategies are going to work for you.
+We will discuss what you want to achieve from future counselling sessions, and what interventions and strategies may work for you.